kodekloudhub/certified-kubernetes-administrator-course/docs/09-Networking/23-Ingress-Annotations-and-rewrite-target.md

   - Take me to [Lecture](https://kodekloud.com/courses/certified-kubernetes-administrator-with-practice-tests/lectures/14102889)

-In this section, we will take a look at "Ingress annotations and rewrite-target"
+In this section, we will take a look at **Ingress annotations and rewrite-target**

 - Different Ingress controllers have different options to customize the way it works.
 Nginx Ingress Controller has many options but we will take a look into the one of the option "Rewrite Target" option.